8.500 Computer/Network Acceptable Use for Faculty and Staff

 Software to be installed in the Computer Resource Center or on the network must be received by the Computer Services Department 10 working days in advance of when it is needed.
 Computer Services will work with faculty when difficulties arise with software delivery, but we make no promises that the software will be available sooner then the 10-day period.
 Additionally, Computer Services will install and do general testing of the software, but it remains the responsibility of the faculty to test the software for proper operation prior to the first class meeting.

 Computer Services staff will notify faculty of network modifications planned that could cause existing applications to function differently and that will need re-testing prior to the beginning of classes.
 Faculty are also responsible for instructing their students in the use of the software that is to be used in their classes and in the open lab.
 Lab staff will familiarize themselves with the operation of the required software and will participate in training offered by faculty so that they may better assist the faculty and students.

 Additionally, without permission of the vendor, it is illegal and a violation of NPC policy, for software purchased by NPC to be installed on computers not owned by NPC.

 In support of this policy, copies of licenses for computer software programs installed in the Computer Resource Center shall be kept in the Computer Resource Center.
 Individual software program licenses should be maintained in the office of the department where the computer software program is used and shall be readily available for purposes of auditing and reference.

 National Park Community College does not approve or condone the unauthorized copying of computer software programs for home or personal business use.

 National Park Community College Hardware Purchasing and Installation Policy

-All computer hardware and peripherals purchased by NPCC faculty and staff must be coordinated with and approved by the Director of Computing.
+All computer hardware and peripherals purchased by NPC faculty and staff must be coordinated with and approved by the Director of Computing.
 Computer Services will make available and will assist in getting specifications for any hardware product needed.
 Any hardware purchase outside of Computer Services' recommendation will require support outside of Computer Services.